snbarnhouse/react-weather-app/README.md

 ## Description/Features

 A weather app that provides the user with the current temperature, location, and a 5 day forecast for the city searched.
+It also allows the user to display the current temperature in degrees Fahrenheit or Celsius.

 ## Tech Stack